 Unfortunately, you can’t test the iOS app.
 You have to pay $9.99 to use it.

 Do I recommend Final Draft?

 Definitely.
 Final Draft is the perfect tool for screenwriters.
 You can’t get a better deal than this!

-Except for Full-Screen mode and Focus mode, which is a minor flaw, it boasts everything you need to create a quality script.
+Except for Full-Screen mode and Focus mode, which is a minor flaw, it boasts everything a screenwriter needs to create a quality standard screenplay format.